 - It keeps the information safe while transmitting

-Do I need IP routing enabled in UK?
+Do I need IP routing enabled in Australia?

-If you are using Windows OS, you may need to have IP routing enabled to set up static routing tables using ROUTE.EXE.
-It is the process that allows your data to move over multiple computers on a network rather than one device only in UK.
+If you are using Windows OS, you may need to have IP routing enabled in Australia to set up static routing tables using ROUTE.EXE.
+It is the process that allows your data to move over multiple computers on a network rather than one device only.
 However, keep in mind that in Windows, routing is disabled by default.

 What is no IP routing?